Member and Visiting Scholar FAQs

 If you are interested in learning more about open positions on campus, visit: https://www.ias.edu/campus/hr/jobpostings

 The Institute for Advanced Study prides itself on being a residential campus, and works to ensure that members and their families have numerous opportunities to socialize.
-Organized events, including picnics and After Hours Conversations, and activities like pottery and yoga classes and community groups like English Conversation and Fireside Play Reading are ongoing throughout the academic year.
+Organized events, including picnics and After Hours Conversations, and activities like pottery and yoga classes are held throughout the academic year.
 A complete list of extracurricular activities at the Institute is available here.
 Informal gatherings happen on a regular basis both within housing and in public areas of campus including the lawn, woods, and around the pond.

 There are a number of shopping opportunities in the Princeton area.
 The Institute shuttle’s route stops at multiple shopping opportunities everyday, including the Quakerbridge Mall, Marketfair Mall, Wegmans, McCaffrey’s, Whole Foods, and Trader Joe’s.
 For purchases of previously-used items, including used cars and furniture, many members rely on Princeton’s local online classified site “Tiger Trade” and/or Craigslist.